 In September 2013, we implemented an automated SSI wage reporting reminder.
 Individuals can voluntarily sign up to receive a monthly email or text message reminder to report wages for the prior month.

 In September 2017, we released the myWR online application, which allows DI beneficiaries and representative payees to report wages to us and provides a receipt for the report that the reporter can view, print, and save.
 DI self-reporters and their representative payees can report wages that occurred within a two-year timeframe from the reporting date.
 In June 2018, we added functionality to myWR that allows SSI and concurrent (SSI and DI) wage reporting.
 SSI recipients, their representative payees, and deemors have a convenient option to report the preceding month’s wages electronically.
 Wage receipts generated by myWR are stored in the Online Retrieval System, which provides online retrieval of our notices and other documents.
 In an effort to increase use of the myWR application, we will continue to promote the online service to beneficiaries, representative payees, and advocacy groups.

-We continue to increase the number of successful wage reports received using our automated SSI wage reporting systems.
-In FY 2018, we processed 350,000 Telephone Wage reports, which is a decrease of 12 percent compared to the number in FY 2017.
-Additionally, in FY 2018, we processed over 856,000 successful SSI Mobile Wage reports, which is an increase of 24 percent over the number in FY 2017.
+We continue to increase the number of successful wage reports received through our automated SSI wage reporting systems.
+In FY 2020, we processed approximately 259,350 Telephone Wage reports, which is a decrease of approximately 16 percent compared to the number in FY 2019.
+Additionally, in FY 2020, we processed over 1,032,800 successful SSI Mobile Wage reports, which is an increase of nearly 9 percent over the number in FY 2019.